-By the mid 2000’s, many organisational experts were starting to question the efficacy of annual performance reviews.
-Over the past decade, large tech companies such as Adobe, Microsoft and IBM led the way in abandoning the practise, followed by professional services firms like Deloitte, PwC and Accenture.
+By the mid 2000’s, many organizational experts were starting to question the efficacy of annual performance reviews.
+Over the past decade, large tech companies such as Adobe, Microsoft and IBM led the way in abandoning the practice, followed by professional services firms like Deloitte, PwC and Accenture.

 Why are companies getting rid of annual performance reviews?

 Corporations embraced the annual performance review model for a long time.
-However, annual reviews have demonstrated serious drawbacks in practise, causing organisations to modify the process or abandon it altogether.
+However, annual reviews have demonstrated serious drawbacks in practice, causing organizations to modify the process or abandon it altogether.